MiniDomo/KattisTableGenerator/README.md

 Blank or empty lines and lines beginning with `#` in `Config.txt` are ignored.
 In addition, there are 3 keywords:
 - `IGNORE` - Indicates that the upcoming lines are things to be ignored during the process.
   - Things that can be ignored: names of files, directories, extensions.
-  - The program already ignores invalid extensions for Kattis.
-To see valid extensions, see [ValidExtensions.cs](https://github.com/MiniDomo/KattisTableGenerator/blob/master/static/ValidExtensions.cs).
+  - The program ignores extensions not found in `extensions.json` which can be modified.
   - In the example below, things that will be ignored when checking will be files that have the extension `.cs`, any file or directory with the name `hello` so something like `hello.java` or `hello.cpp` will be ignored, and the file `abc.cpp` will be ignored.
     ```
     IGNORE